mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 ## Check for dependencies

 The `README` probably tells you about dependencies.
-Homebrew or OS X probably already has them.
-You can check for Homebrew deps with `brew search`.
+Tigerbrew or OS X probably already has them.
+You can check for Tigerbrew deps with `brew search`.
 These are the common deps that OS X comes with:

 * `libexpat`
 * `libGL`